TheCandidStartup/TheCandidStartup.github.io/_drafts/heat-geek-nanostore-summer-time.md

 * September 2, 14C outside during 40 minute DHW run
 * Added 2.285kWh of heat, using 0.982kWh electric for COP of 2.33
 * Significant improvement in efficiency when warmer outside
 * Heating is off, so no pump running when DHW ends.
-Hot water sits in the pipes and heat slowly dissipates via convection/conduction along pipes
+Hot water sits in the pipes and heat slowly dissipates mainly via convection/conduction along pipes
-* Towel rail in top floor bathroom gets noticeably warmer, none of the other radiators do

 {% include candid-image.html src="/assets/images/home-assistant/dhw-sep-2.png" alt="DHW run September 2" %}